COMSOC-Community/comsoc-website/comsoc-website/publications.md

 but occasionally also journals in applied mathematics, logic, political science, and philosophy.

-Below we gather information on relevant books, which might offer a particularly convenient entry point into the field, as well as an overview of special issues on topics in computational social choice published in a number of different journals.
+Below we gather information on relevant books, which might offer a particularly convenient entry point into the field, links to curated lists of publications on specific research topics in computational social choice, as well as an overview of special issues published in a number of different journals.

 <div class="page-navigation-wrap">
 <div class="page-navigation">
 <span><a href="#books">Books</a></span>
+<span><a href="#curated-lists">Curated Lists</a></span>
 <span><a href="#special-issues">Special Issues</a></span>
 </div>
 </div>